Schematic editor

 Go to file

-Přemysl Eric Janouch b5ff3b5bbb Don't emit changes when reading.
+Přemysl Janouch b5ff3b5bbb Don't emit changes when reading.

 When the value for a property isn't present in it's JsonObject,